Legal covenants often cause excessive property taxation for mall owners that are looking to redevelop.

 Zoning limitations pale in comparison to restrictions in recorded easements and unrecorded operating agreements between mall owners and anchor department stores.
 While zoning may permit non-retail uses, private agreements generally do not.

 Malls would be economically unfeasible without department stores and inline stores that symbiotically drive traffic to each other.
 Generally, anchors own their pads and inline tenants lease space from the mall owner.
-A typical mall is subject to two levels of private restrictions designed in an earlier time period to promote the efficient functioning of the mall for retail stores.
+A typical mall is subject to two levels of private restrictions designed in an earlier day to promote the efficient functioning of the mall for retail stores.

 Recorded operating restrictions or restrictive easement agreements (REAs) impact the entire mall and its anchors and are generally binding for 40 years or longer.
 Typically, substantive amendments to the REA require the consent of all parties, and their economic interests are not always aligned.